shopware/docs/guides/plugins/plugins/framework/data-handling/using-database-events.md

 ```
 {% endcode %}

 After creating the event subscriber, you have to register it.
-If you don't know how that's done, head over to our [PLACEHOLDER-LINK: Listening to events] guide.
+If you don't know how that's done, head over to our guide about [Listening to events](../../plugin-fundamentals/listening-to-events.md).

 Here's our `services.xml`: